modabas/MTUM_Wasm/README.md

 From AWS Console, setup a AWS Cognito user pool with following properties: login with email, no MFA, with a mutable custom attribute named "nac" with max langth 2048.
 Add following groups to user pool: "systemAdmin", "tenantAdmin", "tenantUser", "tenantViewer".
 Create an app client under user pool to be used from MTUM service for app integration.

+Setup an IAM user with AmazonCognitoPowerUser policy.
+Its credentials will be used for the provider to access user pool.

-Fill out src/Server/MTUM_Wasm.Server.Web/appsettings.Development.json (for development environment) with Orleans management db connection string, Service db connection string and AWS Cognito user pool and client application settings
+Fill out src/Server/MTUM_Wasm.Server.Web/appsettings.Development.json (for development environment) with;
+1. ConnectionStrings:ManagementDbConnStr -> Orleans management db connection string,
+2. ServiceDbOptions:ConnectionString -> Service db connection string,
+3. AwsCognito section -> AWS Cognito user pool and client application settings and also IAM user's access key id and secret.

 Manually create first user within user pool from AWS Console and add to "systemAdmin" group.
-This user can now be used to login to MTUM application.
+This user can now be used to login to MTUM application and perform actions on users including creating new system administators.

 ## How does it work?